Doing anything for the first time can feel nerve-wracking, and learning to drive is definitely up there in activities that can cause anxiety.

 Pick Your Instructor Carefully

-There is no need to pick the first instructor that you come across or has availability; in fact, it is best you shop around and find an instructor that feels right for you.
-Some of this judgment will only be made during your first couple of driving lessons which is unavoidable, but other steps you can take to ensure you choose the right instructor for you includes reading reviews on the instructor or the company and asking for personal recommendations from friends and family who have also learned to drive in the area.
+There is no need to pick the first instructor that you come across or that has availability; in fact, it is best you shop around and find an instructor that feels right for you.
+Some of this judgment will only be made during your first couple of driving lessons, which is unavoidable, but other steps you can take to ensure you choose the right instructor for you include reading reviews on the instructor or the company and asking for personal recommendations from friends and family who have also learned to drive in the area.

 Get Yourself a Car

-While getting your own car is not essential for learning to drive, if you are able to do it, it can be really beneficial learning in something that is your own and that you will continue to drive after you have passed your test.
-It also means you can practice whenever you like, rather than only when you have the instructorās car and are in a lesson.
+While getting your own car is not essential for learning to drive, if you are able to do it, it can be really beneficial to learn in something that is your own and that you will continue to drive after you have passed your test.
+It also means you can practice whenever you like, rather than only when you have the instructor’s car and are in a lesson.
 This can help keep what you have learned in your lesson solidified in your brain for the next time, as practice is what gets information locked in the memory!

 We know it can be expensive to get a car, and it is not an option for everyone, but if you or a guarantor have a good credit rating, then taking out car finance could be an affordable option.
 If you are planning on purchasing a car after you have finished your driving lessons and passed your test, choosing the car to learn in will only give you the advantage of getting used to it.